study-groups/live-topic-analysis/readme.md

 ## Usage

-Where $lta_root is a variable pointing to the local directory containing the project files:
+Where $LTA_ROOT is a variable pointing to the local directory containing the project files:

 - `docker network create --driver bridge my-net`